-It might be useful for you to know if your business’s graphic image is having a good performance.
-I want to show you one route to analyze the design and visual communication of your company.
+It can be useful to know if your business’s visual image is having a good performance.
+I want to show you one path to analyze the design and visual communication of your company.

-This way you can have better elements to evaluate how your business is doing on this subject that goes beyond an "I like it" or "I don't like it".
+With this information, you can have better elements to evaluate how your business is doing on this subject, and going beyond an “I like it” or “I don’t like it”.

 The three dimensions can be analyzed individually, but only when they are viewed together as a unit, you know if the message is being transmitted correctly.

-I mean that all three of them are fully involved in the graphic design, either a logo, a poster, a page, etc.
+All three are fully involved in the graphic design, either a logo, a poster, a web page, etc.

 This time I will use the following image to illustrate each of the divisions.
-It is a simple, neutral and easy to understand image.
-I'll start with the Meaning.
+It is simple, neutral, and easy to understand.
+I’ll start with the Meaning.

 In the case of the image above.
 What’s the meaning?
 It’s simple, a clock.
 But it will also depend on the context.
 It can be an alarm if it suddenly appears on your phone’s screen.
 Or, if you are filling out a form, you’ll know it might ask for the time of an appointment.
 If it is on the top menu of your computer it will tell you the exact time.

-It refers to the body, it is the mechanisms by which Meaning is expressed.
-It can be the figures, sizes, lines, points, textures, colors, typographies, etc. that are used to communicate the message.
+It refers to the body, it is the mechanisms by which meaning is expressed.
+It can be the figures, sizes, lines, points, textures, colors, typographies, etc. used to communicate the message.

-The Meaning depends entirely on the Form, just as the form should depend on the function.
-And I say it should because a lot of times it's not like that.
+The meaning depends entirely on the form, just as the form should depend on the function.
+And I said it “should” because many times it’s not like that.
 I will explain this later.

 A larger or smaller line, or a position change, can be enough to give the wrong message.
 Let’s go back to the sample image.
 Is it really a clock or is it just a circle with two lines?
 How would the message change if we changed the form?

-In these images, the ingredients are the same but with small modifications, the message is completely different from the original.
+In these images, the ingredients are the same but with small variations, the message is completely different from the original.

-This is the part where you can analyze how the form and its effectiveness works to communicate the message on almost any occasion.
-This is to plan and control how and in what situations the design is used.
-This is why is important to have a branding manual.
+This is the part where you can analyze how the form works to communicate the message on almost any occasion.
+The function is to plan and control how and in what situations the design is used.

-Function influences the Form.
-For example, if a logo looks good on business cards but does not work on the phone screen, then you have to modify the Form to meet this purpose.
-I see this problem a lot in the companies social network's profile where the logo is too small to read what it says.
+Function influences the form.
+For example, if a logo looks good on business cards but does not work on the phone screen, then you have to modify the form to meet the function.
+I see this issue in some companies’ social network profiles where the logo doesn’t work as spected on screens.

-In the case of web pages and mobile apps, it is also known as usability.
-Have you ever been on a website that is very nice looking but you don't know how it works or how to find the information you want?
-If so, you have experienced how the Form gets dull due to poor Function work.
+In the case of web pages and mobile apps, we call usability a part of the function.
+Have you ever been on a website very nice looking, but you don’t know how it works or how to find the information you want?
+If so, you have experienced how the form gets dull due to poor function performance.

 Once again the image of the clock.
 It works perfectly as an icon and since it is well done, it will look fine in almost any situation.
-But how about some extreme examples, for example, a logo is placed on an inadequate background or the with the wrong colors.
+But how about some extreme examples, a logo is placed on an inadequate background or the with the wrong colors.
 The function is no accomplished.

-Also, it's important to say that the Purpose of what is designed has considerably to do with the Function: Designing the cover of a children's book is not the same than designing the interior signage of a hospital.
+Also, it’s important to say the purpose of a design is considerably related to the function: Designing the cover of a children’s book is not the same as designing the interior signage of a hospital.

-Share your comments with me.
+Share your comments.
 Was this article helpful to you to evaluate the visual presentation of your business?